 Now that you have a better idea of the different outsourcing options that exist for software development (onshore vs. offshore vs. nearshore), we suggest that you first determine what are the most important qualities you are searching for in a developer.
 While price is always important, we suggest considering other aspects as well because what may initially seem like a cost-saving hourly rate can turn into a project that is behind schedule due to poor communication or simply poor quality.

 As IBM’s General Manager of Application Management Services, Cameron Art, states about his experiences, “There are times when I see clients supremely focused on wage per hour, and I do think that can be a valid way to evaluate a provider or location, but it’s just a sliver of the outcome you’ll receive.
 What the client is really interested in is not ‘That hour cost me $45’ but ‘What did I get out of that hour?’”

 Make sure to vet the developer or the outsourcing company you decide to partner with.
 Ask questions whose answers reveal whether or not they have the work ethic, values, English proficiency, technical skills, etc. that they need to be able to work effectively with you.

 At Nearsure, we have several years of experience connecting companies in North America with South America’s dev talent.
-So, it may come as no surprise that we highly encourage the nearshore software development model of outsourcing!
-If you are interested in learning more about nearshoring, click here!
+So, it may come as no surprise that we highly encourage nearshore vs offshore!
+If you are interested in learning more about nearshoring vs offshoring, click here!

 What do you think is the best option for you?
 Have you had experiences working with developers from multiple parts of the world?
 Leave a comment!